Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Additional Details on Numerical Experiments

-Next, we compute a \textit{baseline average VoT} for each group by dividing its estimated average individual income by the number of total work hours in a year (i.e., 40 hours / week $\times$ 52 weeks).
-The computed baseline average VoT values are reported in Table \ref{Table: VoT by group values}.
-To model time-varying VoT values for ineligible users while maintaining time-invariant VoT values for eligible users, we define \textit{perturbation values} $\delta_{t,g}$ for each time $t \in [T]$ as follows: For each ineligible group $g \in G$, we draw $\delta_{t,g}$ uniformly from $[-0.2, 0.2]$, while for each eligible group $g \in G$, we set $\delta_{t,g} = 1$.
-We then compute the VoT of each user group $g$ at each time $t \in [T]$ via the formula $v_t^g = 1 + v_g \delta_{t,g}$.
+For each city in $S_\city$ and income bracket in $S_\income$, we estimate the mean incomes of the four lower income brackets by taking a weighted average of the center of each income interval, with weights given by the relative fraction of users in each interval.
+We estimate \textit{individual} hourly wages of group $g$ by halving the computed family hourly wages.
+Next, we compute a \textit{baseline average VoT} for each group by dividing its estimated average individual income by the number of total work hours in a year (i.e., 40 hrs/week $\times$ 52 weeks).
+The computed baseline average VoTs are reported in Table \ref{Table: Latency Function Parameters and VoT by group values}.
+To model time-varying VoTs for (only) ineligible users, we draw $\delta_{t,g}$ uniformly from $[-0.2, 0.2]$ for each $g \in G^I$, while setting $\delta_{t,g} = 1$ for each $g \in G^E$.
+We then compute the VoT of each group $g$ at each $t \in [T]$ via $v_t^g = 1 + v_g \delta_{t,g}$.

-Finally, we compute the user demand corresponding to each of the $o$-$d$ pairs in $\network_{ELP}$ and each of the five income brackets in $\mathcal{S}_\income$.
-For simplicity, we assume that the user populations over o-d pairs which share the same origin node have identical VoT distributions.
-For instance, we assume that the VoT distribution of users who commute from Palo Alto to Redwood City is identical to the VoT distribution of users who commute from Palo Alto to Burlingame.
-The computed demand distribution is reported in Table \ref{Table: Demand by group values}.